YTrick/vuln/DIR-619L Buffer Overflow.md

 ### Vulnerability analysis

-The data gets from front-end is processed in the formSetWizardSelectMode function, the websGetVar function gets the data passed in from the front end, and the sprintf is used later to directly store the data in the stack buffer. so it will overwrite the normal data in the stack, and that will cause crash.
+The websGetVar function obtains the curtime parameter from the front-end and stores the data on the stack through the sprintf function.
+However, due to the lack of data length restrictions, a buffer overflow vulnerability is created.

 ![image](https://github.com/YTrick/vuln/assets/57278844/36c5a164-ae98-4222-833e-eea652a18843)